Festival of Birds 2018 | Point Pelee National Park

 Located at the crossroads of major migration routes, Point Pelee National Park welcomes thousands of birds and birdwatchers alike each spring.
 Dedicated to the protection and presentation of this unique part of Canada, Point Pelee National Park is home to a diversity of species seen few other places in the country.

-Morning, afternoon, and twilight hikes are available and admission to the park is free.
+Morning, afternoon, and twilight hikes are available.
 Booking ahead of time is recommended.